tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

 simply witness His will as events proceed, rather than revealing what will happen in detail to us beforehand.
 Desiring that the future be revealed to us "up front" can easily become a stipulation on our continued faithful action.
-This is, ironically, a mindset of doubt:
+This is, ironically, a mindset of doubt:^[["When Doubts and Questions Arise,"](https://www.churchofjesuschrist.org/study/ensign/2015/03/when-doubts-and-questions-arise?lang=eng) March 2015 Ensign]

 > [W]hen people doubt their beliefs, they often suspend their commitment to
 > commandments and covenants while waiting for answers.
 The doubter’s posture is